ArshRai17/cool-anemone/content/posts/brew-perfect-darjeeling-tea.md

 ## Step 4: Let it rest

-I have found that after brewing your tea, letting it rest for another minute or so really brings out the flavour.
+After brewing your tea, letting it rest for another minute or so really brings out the flavour.
 It's just my personal opinion based on my experience.

 ## Step 5: Enjoy your tea

-Enjoy your tea with a nice shortbread or a slice of your favourite cake.
+Enjoy your tea with your favourite biscuit or cake.
+I love it with scones or shortbread.

 ## &#xA;&#xA;&#xA;